sapegin/blog.sapegin.me/content/en/all/react-testing-3-jest-and-react-testing-library.md

 ---
 layout: Post
-title: 'Modern React testing, part 2: Jest and Enzyme'
+title: 'Modern React testing, part 3: Jest and React Testing Library'
-description: 'You’ll learn how to test React components with Jest and Enzyme and how to apply the best practices we’ve learned in the first article.'
+description: 'You’ll learn how to test React components with Jest and React Testing Library and how to apply the best practices we’ve learned in the first article.'
-date: 2019-08-12
+date: 2019-08-19
 lang: en
 tags:
   - tools